rdlauer/articles/nativescript/devday-2017-save-date/post.md

-# Save the Date: NativeScript Developer Day 2017 in NYC
+# Save the Date: NativeScript Developer Day Sept 18-19 in NYC

 NativeScript Developer Day is happening (again)!